 If you are specifying a motor for a new application – start by determining the voltage, speed and horsepower required along with the application type as detailed in this article.

 If you are replacing a properly-sized motor in an existing application, you can find all the required information on the motor nameplate of the existing motor.
-See this White Paper to learn how to determine whether to rewind or replace a motor and how to find the right motor size for your application.
+See this White Paper, Important Considerations for Replacing and Sizing AC Motors to learn how to determine whether to rewind or replace a motor and how to find the right motor size for your application.

 In addition to the standard specifications for motor speed, horsepower, and operating voltage, designers should also consider NEMA design (speed-torque-slip relationship), enclosure type and cooling provisions (if any), frame size, and mounting options.
 Here are some guidelines: